 Ben Yousef Madrasa

-I include this as it’s such a culturally important sight in the Medina, but it’s closed for necessary restoration until 2020.
-You can get a great idea of what it’s going to look like when complete, and you can certainly look at the beautiful exterior, but it’s not really the same thing as being able to enter.
+I include this as it’s such a culturally important sight in Marrakesh Medina.
+Unfortunately, It’s closed for necessary restoration until 2020.
+You can get a great idea of what it’s going to look like when complete from the exterior.
+Not quite the same as being inside, though.

 I’ve added this as an extra as, technically, you can’t actually visit.
-Non Muslims are not permitted in mosques in the Medina (and elsewhere) as they are places of workship and they don’t really need us hanging around, taking photos and disturbing their daily rituals.
+Non Muslims are not permitted in mosques in Marrakesh Medina.
+This is because they’re places of worship.
+I’m sure visitors don’t really need us hanging around, taking photos and disturbing their daily rituals.

 What are your favourite sights in Marrakesh Medina?